Jaynabergman/WETO_ddRAD/02_Preprocessing/01_Demultiplexing.md

 `-c` cleans data by removing any reads that have an uncalled base
 `-q` discards reads with low quality scores (default threshold is a Phred score of 10)
 `-D` writes a file with the discarded reads so we don't lose this information (output files with *.rem*)

+`--adapter-1` provides the adapter sequence for the frist read
+`--adapter-2` provides the adapter sequence for the paired read
+`--adapter-mm` sets the number of mismatches allowed in the adapter sequences
 ## Running process_radtags
 process_radtags.sh